archlinux/infrastructure/docs/quassel.md

 We offer a Quassel instance for Arch team members who can not easily run their own bouncer.

-## Freenode restrictions
+## Libera Chat restrictions

-Freenode restricts or limits multiple connections from the same IP Address.
+Libera Chat restricts or limits multiple connections from the same IP Address.
 Every quassel user uses a separate connection.
-We current have a limit of 100 connections.
-If we need more we have to email ilines@freenode.net.
+We are currently not near the limit.
+If we need more we have to email support@libera.chat.

 ## Add a user